 Unknown and Unwanted

 It is always a tragedy when people remember a famous product brand but forget its inventor; or when a painting is prized although the character of its artist is unknown.
 That is how it was for Jesus.
-The whole world was created under His authority and by His power (John 1:3), but when He arrived in person He was not recognised.
-Although He was born into a Jewish community that considered they were God's special people, they did not accept that He was God and eventually conspired to crucify Him.
+The whole world was created under His authority and by His power (John 1:3), but when He arrived in person He was not recognised as its architect and builder.
+Although He was born into a Jewish community that considered they were God's special people, they did not accept that He was God and eventually conspired to crucify Him (Mark 14:1).

 © Dr Paul Adams